 Visiting Student Authorization (VISA)

-During Summer sessions, all LIU Post students who wish to be a visiting student at another college or university must consult with their academic counselor and career to determine their eligibility.
-If eligible, the student must complete the Visiting Student Authorization (VISA) form and submit the form to the Academic Standing Committee.
-The Academic Standing Committee gives final approval for these applications.
-The following regulations are observed regarding eligibility to attend another institution:
+During Summer sessions, all LIU Post students who wish to be a visiting student at another college or university must consult with their academic counselor to determine their eligibility.

 - All students must complete their final 32 credits in residence, 9 of which must be in their major.
 Furthermore, students in the ASORAD (Advanced Study Opportunities for Recipients of the Associate's Degree) program (students who transferred to LIU Post with two-year degrees) must complete 56 credits in residence.
-Upon completion of course work, an official transcript of all VISA approved summer courses must be forwarded directly to the Transfer Admissions.
+Upon completion of course work, an official transcript of all VISA approved courses must be forwarded directly to the LIU Post Office of Transfer Admissions.

 Please be advised that course withdrawals may affect eligibility for federal, state and institutional aid programs.
 Contact the Office of Financial Assistance for details.
 Partial Withdrawals –Withdrawal from an individual course (or courses) may be effected only by an “official withdrawal,” which becomes effective on the date the withdrawal form is submitted to the Registrar's Office.
 Refunds on specific course withdrawals are made in accordance with the schedule in the Tuition and Fees section.
 All withdrawals must have the approval of the student's academic and careen counselor.
 Students may withdraw from an individual 14-week course up to the 11th week of classes as specified in the Academic Calendar.
 Students who withdraw from any courses during the Fall or Spring term are not eligible for inclusion on the Dean's or Honors List for that semester.
 In exceptional cases, the dean of the school in which the course is offered may allow the grade of W (official withdrawal) after the deadline.
 If this grade is not awarded, the instructor may grant either of the grades UW (unofficial withdrawal– no penalty) or WF (withdrawal with failure).
 Complete Withdrawals Students who wish to withdraw from all their classes must see their academic and career counselor to process the “official withdrawal.”
 The withdrawal deadline is specified in the Academic Calendar printed in this bulletin on the campus Web site.